 Potential issues and shortcomings

 The data may not always input correctly.
 It's unclear what causes this, but in some cases, the user can simply repeat the process with a new photo and ensure it was cropped properly.

 In a test scenario with a table of location data (Figures 1 through 3), the second attempt fixed the issue.

 Organizations probably shouldn't rely on the Excel mobile app to view and edit large amounts of data.
 Users can send the Excel document via email using the icon at the top of the screen, as shown in Figure 1, and open it on a desktop version of Excel.
 The view of the workbook in Excel on the desktop will be easier to work with.

 Dig Deeper on Enterprise mobile app strategy

 Related Q&A from Gary Olsen

-Windows 10 disk management is a crucial function that system admins should be able to perform.
-To manage Windows disks, IT must know the difference ...
+Windows 10 disk management is a crucial function that system admins should perform.
+To manage Windows disks, IT must know the difference between ...
 Continue Reading